protontypes/open-sustainable-technology/README.md

 - [pvcompare](https://github.com/greco-project/pvcompare) - A model for comparing the benefits of different PV technologies in a specified local energy system in different energy supply scenarios.
 - [SolTrace](https://github.com/NREL/SolTrace) - A software tool developed at NREL to model concentrating solar power (CSP) systems and analyze their optical performance.
 - [CarrierCapture.jl](https://github.com/WMD-group/CarrierCapture.jl) - A set of codes to compute carrier capture and recombination rates in semiconducting compounds like solar cells.
+- [honeybee](https://github.com/ladybug-tools/honeybee) - Honeybee is a Python library to create, run and visualize the results of daylight (RADIANCE) and energy analysis (EnergyPlus/OpenStudio).

 ### Wind Turbines